Get access to everything we publish when you sign up for Outside+.

 Light a Fire with Just One Match

 The only thing hotter than cozying up by a campfire?
 Impressing your date by sparking an instant flame.
+(Caveat: Forest fires are not sexy.
+Check local regulations and restrictions before you light.)

 1. Collect a couple handfuls of dry twigs and dry tinder, such as shredded bark, moss, or leaves (or pack dryer lint).